Vehicle Restraint Systems Design

 Examination

-There will be a multiple-choice examination at the end of day 2 to assess your knowledge against the learning outcomes with a 70% pass rate (21 out of 30).
+There will be a multiple-choice examination on DAY 3 to assess your knowledge against the learning outcomes with a 70% pass rate (21 out of 30).
 Special arrangements can be made should delegates wish to re-sit the examination.
 The course workshop outputs will also be formally assessed by the facilitators.

 Accreditation